The Parish of Halas

 What happens if I need to arrange a funeral?

 We are always here to take funerals.
 The Funeral Director will be in touch with us if you would like a Church of England minister to conduct the service.
 For the moment, under government guidelines, funerals can take place at the crematorium or at the graveside, or now in church buildings too, but numbers are limited.
-Generally, only immediate family can attend - spouses or partners, parents, siblings, grandchildren, children and very close friends.
-The space is different in different buildings, but there can never be more than thirty people, and the limit is often considerably fewer.
+The space is different in different buildings, but we can usually allow thirty people, though that is now the legal limit .
 Although we cannot sing, there can be music.
 We realise that this is very hard, but these rules apply throughout the country at present, and are for your protection and the protection of the people you care about.
 We would encourage you to consider whether then holding an additional Memorial Service when the present crisis is over might be helpful for you and for those unable to attend the funeral.
 All friends and family would be welcome to come and pray, remember, and celebrate their life.
 We can still lay ashes to rest during lockdown, though then only fifteen people at most may attend.

 What happens if I want to arrange a christening?